Logo

 Submit applications for licences related to elevators, escalators, and moving walks.

-The Technical Safety Authority of Saskatchewan (TSASK) inspects and regulates elevating devices in Saskatchewan ensuring they are in accordance with the Passenger and Freight Elevator Regulations set out by the Government of Saskatchewan.
+The Technical Safety Authority of Saskatchewan (TSASK) inspects and regulates elevating devices in Saskatchewan, ensuring they are in accordance with the Passenger and Freight Elevator Act and Regulations set out by the Government of Saskatchewan.

 TSASK inspectors are certified by the National Association of Elevator Safety Authorities (NAESA International).